 Fenugreek seeds are popular used to treat hair thinning as they are a powerhouse of iron and protein.
 Many studies have been conducted with fenugreek seeds that prove their efficacy for hair improvement.
 Even if you have no hair issues, fenugreek seeds are a great addition to your hair care routine.

 Steps for Preparing Herbal Shampoo for Hair Growth

 1. Gather all the ingredients and soak them in lukewarm water for a few minutes.

 2. Boil the mixture in a shallow pan or an iron wok for 20-25 minutes.

 3. Let it cool and settle down in the pan overnight.

 4. Before using the solution, whip the mixture well till a frothy lather comes out.
 Rinse your hair and then massage it like you normally would with a shampoo for 15 minutes so that the solution soaks into your scalp perfectly.

 5. Wash it off with normal water and pat dry.
-You may use a little bit of serum and sun dry your hair (avoid using dryers).
+You may use a little bit of serum and sundry your hair (avoid using dryers).

 You will experience a noticeable difference from the first wash.
-This DIY herbal shampoo for hair growth has anti-fungal properties, reduces dry flakes, moistures the hair, helps dandruff-free scalps, restores the natural oils, and gives a silky lustrous look the hair, and keeps it smooth and soft.
-For better results, try to use twice a week.
-You may make this shampoo in a larger batch to store it fortnight.
+This DIY herbal shampoo for hair growth has anti-fungal properties, reduces dry flakes, moistures the hair, helps dandruff-free scalps, restores the natural oils, and gives a silky lustrous look to the hair, and keeps it smooth and soft.
+For better results, try to use it twice a week.
+You may make this shampoo in a larger batch to store its fortnight.